Weak slice regular functions on the $n$-dimensional quadratic cone of octonions: Representation formulas for weak slice regular functions

 \section{Representation formulas for weak slice regular functions}

 In this section, we prove that weak slice regular functions defined on axially symmetric slice-domains are slice functions.
 Hence they satisfy the representation formulas in Corollaries \ref{co-grf} and \ref{co-rf}.
-Moreover, we show that a function defined on an axially symmetric slice-domain is weak slice regular if and only if it is strong slice regular. \\ The following result is very simple but crucial in the sequel: \begin{prop} Let $\Omega$ be a nonempty axially symmetric slice-domain.
+Moreover, we show that a function defined on an axially symmetric slice-domain is weak slice regular if and only if it is strong slice regular.

+The following result is very simple but crucial in the sequel: \begin{prop} Let $\Omega$ be a nonempty axially symmetric slice-domain.
 Then $\Omega_\mathbb{R}\neq\varnothing$. \end{prop} \begin{proof} It follows from the definition. \end{proof} In the sequel, we shall always assume that $\Omega\subset \mathbb{O}_s^n$ is nonempty. \begin{thm} Weak slice regular functions defined on axially symmetric slice-domains are slice functions. \end{thm}

 \begin{proof} Let $\Omega$ be an axially symmetric slice-domain in $\mathbb{O}_s^n$ and let $f:\Omega\rightarrow\mathbb{O}$ be weak slice regular.
 Then $\Omega_{\mathbb{R}}\neq\varnothing$, by Proposition \ref{pr-vn}.